chadian/sticksnglue/content/blog/2013-11-06-working-with-zip-code-data-mysql.md

   - mysql
   - zip code
 ---
-I&#8217;m working on a project currently where I need to be able to use zip code data, in relation to their longitude and latitude coordinates.
+I'm working on a project currently where I need to be able to use zip code data, in relation to their longitude and latitude coordinates.
 I found what I felt was a <a title="Zip Code Data Download" href="http://www.boutell.com/zipcodes/" target="_blank">half decent source of the data</a>.
 The download file listed at the top says it includes CSV and SQL but I found the SQL implementation to not be quite what I was looking for, at least for MySQL.

 **At the bottom of this post you will find the download of the MySQL formatted zip codes.**

-With the MySQL database you have the options for doing geometric queries which I haven&#8217;t delved too far into, but it seemed really useful.
-I was using this data for proximity-based searches, using someone&#8217;s zip code.
+With the MySQL database you have the options for doing geometric queries which I haven't delved too far into, but it seemed really useful.
+I was using this data for proximity-based searches, using someone's zip code.

-The SQL that comes with the download is irrelevant to MySQL as it doesn&#8217;t work with that  <span class="lang:default decode:true  crayon-inline">AddGeometryColumn</span> function.
+The SQL that comes with the download is irrelevant to MySQL as it doesn't work with that  <span class="lang:default decode:true  crayon-inline">AddGeometryColumn</span> function.

 <pre class="lang:mysql decode:true">create table zcta (
     zip char(5) primary key,